Gary D. Rawnsley: Early life

+Rawsley is from Bradford, Yorkshire.
 In the early 1980s, when he was a teenager, Rawnsley began his career in public diplomacy, writing regularly for Shortwave Magazine.
 According to a BBC story, his father was a long distance truck driver who would regularly get up at 03:00 and 04:00 to start work.
 During school holidays, he would go with his father.
 In 1984, he started to listen to the BBC World Service in his father’s truck.
 In 1986, his parents bought him a Vega Selena 215 Russian shortwave receiver.
 He studied comparative politics and international relations in college and used shortwave radio receiver to follow world events.
 His keen interest in radio led him to study the relevance of international broadcasting to international politics during his doctoral studies.

 Academic career

 After graduating from the University of Leeds with a PhD in International Relations/International Communications in 1993, Rawnsley taught for 12 years in the School of Politics at the University of Nottingham, England.
 From 2005 to 2007, Rawnsley was the founding dean of FHSS, the first professor and head of International Studies, UNNC.
 After a two-year-secondment to UNNC, Rawnsley became a professor of international communication and the head of the Institute of Communications Studies at the University of Leeds.
 In 2013, he joined Aberystwyth University as a professor of public diplomacy in the Department of International Politics.